cmacrae/kove/README.md

 </p>

 # kube-opa-violation-exporter
-Watch your in cluster k8s manifests for OPA policy violations and export them as Prometheus metrics
+Watch your in cluster Kubernetes manifests for OPA policy violations and export them as Prometheus metrics

 ## About
 [Open Policy Agent](https://www.openpolicyagent.org/) provide the fearsome-but-trustworthy  [gatekeeper](https://github.com/open-policy-agent/gatekeeper), which